 - Pleurisy.
 If the layer that includes your lungs becomes infected, it can create pain that’s made seriously once you breathe or cough.

 - Collapsed lung.
-The chest pain compared to a collapsed lung typically occurs quickly and may continue for hours.
+Chest pain usually occurs sooner than a collapsed lung and can continue for hours.
 A collapsed lung happens when oxygen drops into the space between the lung and the ribs.

 - Pulmonary hypertension.
 High blood pressure in the arteries leading blood to the lungs (pneumonic hypertension) can also allow chest pain.